Teachers

 After being awarded 1st Dan in 2000, Sensei Gordon remained for a year in the UK to train at Ki Federation headquarters and area high-grade courses, and was a direct student of Sensei Ian Aitkenhead (8th Dan).
 In 2010, after 18 years with Sensei Williams, and nine years running his own dojo and as co-founder of the Canadian Ki Federation, Sensei Gordon and his senior students parted ways with the Ki Federation and founded the autonomous organization Senshin Ki Aikido.
 Sensei Gordon was awarded 6th Dan by Sensei Duffin in 2017.
 He has also studied kyudo (archery), shodo (calligraphy), as well as Tibetan Buddhism and meditation.

 In daily life, Sensei Gordon is a psychotherapist in private practice in Vancouver, Canada, specializing in trauma, writing and speaking across many forums on topics of ‘spiritual psychology in daily life.’
-He holds an MSc. in Consciousness & Transpersonal Psychology, and received his doctorate from Simon Fraser University in 2019, where his dissertation “Practicing Love: Embodied Attunement Through The Lens of Aikidoexplored shared transformative aspects of teaching, psychotherapy and Aikido as practices of self-cultivation and embodied attunement.
-His dissertation was adapted into the 2019 book Aikido as Transformative and Embodied Pedagogy: Teacher as Healer (Palgrave MacMillan/Springer).
-The book expands on Aikido, intersubjectivity and embodied learning, topics on which Sensei Gordon has lectured internationally.
-Sensei Gordon brings a mindfulness and biopsychological approach to his clinical work, having given numerous public talks on the relationship between everyday life, mindfulness, trauma, and cognitive neuroscience, including lectures at Simon Fraser University.
-In 2009, he was part of a group teaching meditation to women in the BC correctional system.
+He holds an MSc. in Consciousness & Transpersonal Psychology, and received his doctorate from Simon Fraser University in 2019.
+Sensei Gordon is one of a handful of academics whom have explored Aikido.
+His interdisciplinary scholarship saw him awarded two graduate fellowship, the result of which was his dissertation: “Practicing Love: Embodied Attunement Through The Lens of Aikido” which explored shared transformative aspects of teaching, psychotherapy and Aikido as practices of self-cultivation and embodied attunement.
+His dissertation was adapted and published as a monograph in 2019 by one of the largest academic publishers in the world.
+Aikido as Transformative and Embodied Pedagogy: Teacher as Healer (Palgrave MacMillan/Springer) expands on Aikido, intersubjectivity and embodied learning, topics on which Sensei Gordon has lectured internationally.

 Sensei Stephen Duffin